mjkpolo/Zybo-Z7-20-Wiki/Zybo-z7020-Yocto-Flow.md

 - [Change the device tree](#customize-device-tree)
 - [Upload to gitlab](#saving-back-to-gitlab)

+## Prerequisites

+- A `.xsa` file you've exported from Vivado in the [`yocto-dev`](https://gitlab.ssec.wisc.edu/nextgenshis/yocto/yocto-dev) folder
+- A clone of [`poky`](https://gitlab.ssec.wisc.edu/nextgenshis/yocto/poky) on your host machine for pushing changes to gitlab

 ## Docker

 Clone the development repo to get a docker image for yocto